Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 ### Canceling/Refunding a Transaction

 The availability of the refunding service varies depending on the acquirer.
 Each acquirer has its own deadlines to allow the refund of a transaction.
-In this [article](https://suporte.braspag.com.br/hc/pt-br/articles/360028661812-Prazos-de-captura-e-estorno) you can check each of them.
+In [this article](https://suporte.braspag.com.br/hc/pt-br/articles/360028661812), written in Portuguese, you can check each of them.

 To cancel a credit card transaction, you must send an HTTP message through the PUT method to the *Payment* resource, as in the example: